input-output-hk/catalyst-ci/docs/src/reference/workflows.md

 ## Deploy

-The deploy workflow is responsible for deploying services to the Catalyst `dev` cluster when new container images are produced.
+The deploy workflow is responsible for deploying services to the Catalyst testing environments.
-It checks out the code from a private Project Catalyst repository and uses the custom `merge` GitHub Action to merge the new image tags into the repository files.
-The changes are then committed, which triggers the `dev` environment to deploy the newly produced images.
+It uses a similar auto-discovery mechanism as the main workflows except that it finds and reads `deployment.yml` files.
+Each `deployment.yml` file specifies one or more overrides that are necessary to deploy an updated image in our GitOps repository.
+The deploy workflow will automatically apply these overrides and commit the changes to the repository.

 ### Inputs